lizadaly/utopia-novels/books/arqtiq/book.md

 I muse on until in time we salute the desert plain, with its sage brush and dog cities.
 Stations are not hailed by us (as in time a small crowd awaits us).
-Silently we appear ; like a shadow disappear.
+Silently we appear; like a shadow disappear.

 Our seats are so constructed that we can stand and exercise, rock or lie down at ease.
 Partaking our meals without alighting, we have no occasion to lose time.
-Our casing open, banners .flying.
+Our casing open, banners flying.
 I have brought handwork and books.
 Father is carving on some queer rotary wheel that gives three separate motions.
 Charley and Mae, on the seat in front, amuse each other and call us